queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment6/core/README.md

     5. Users are able to switch between images.
     6. The effect indicated at the left dropdown allows clicking multiple times.

-3. Run packed `core.jar` file under root path on command promote with command lind option.
+3. Run packed `core.jar` file under root path on command promote with command line option.
     ```bash
    # Invoke the application to open and execute a script file then shut down.
     java -jar Program.jar -file {path-of-script-file}